-Priority Need Existing Services Service Gap CATEGORY 1 - TRIP RESERVATION, TRACKING AND PAYMENT TECHOL DGY Smart card/ mobile app fare payment LYNX has the option to purchase the same smartcard system that SunRail uses, but we are Yes waiting for all of the issues to be worked out with its implementation by SunRail.
-Trip vehicle tracking and arrival notification NeighborLink Pilot DoubleMap/ LYMMO; Clever software on LYMMO and new buses purchase Yes- for system wide implementation Mobile app trip reservation NeighborLink Pilot DoubleMap Yes- for system wide implementation CATEGORY 2 - SERVICE COVERAGE High concentrations of CCP populations in Kissimmee, OBT, Existing service varies dependent upon area, but all are served by fixed route and by ACCESS I Yes Hoffner, Eatonville, Casselberry/Longwood, Plymouth- Sorrento, Sanford CATEGORY 3 - SERVICE QUALITY/OPERATIONS Getting to and from work in off peak hours Dependent on fixed route, NeighborLink, ACCESS LYNX availability and schedules Yes Inconsistencies of trip times MV Transportation currently manages this with LYNX oversight Yes- LYNX can be more actively involved in oversight to ensure quality performance of contractor Varying work locations and schedule Dependent on fixed route, NeighborLink, ACCESS LYNX availability and schedules Yes Driver training All newly-hired LYNX operators undergo a New Operators Training to make sure they are Yes- for retaining and refreshers familiar with the company work rules.
+Service Gap CATEGORY 1 - TRIP RESERVATION, TRACKING AND PAYMENT TECHOL OGY Smart card/ mobile app fare payment LYNX has the option to purchase the same smartcard system that SunRail uses, but we are Yes waiting for all of the issues to be worked out with its implementation by SunRail.
+Trip vehicle tracking and arrival notification NeighborLink Pilot DoubleMap/ LYMMO; Clever software on LYMMO and new buses purchase Yes- for system wide implementation Mobile app trip reservation NeighborLink Pilot DoubleMap Yes- for system wide implementation CATEGORY 2 - SERVICE COVERAGE High concentrations of CCP populations in Kissimmee, OBT, Existing service varies dependent upon area, but all are served by fixed route and by ACCESS L Yes Hoffner, Eatonville, Casselberry/Longwood, Plymouth- Sorrento, Sanford CATEGORY 3 - SERVICE QUALITY/OPERATIONS Getting to and from work in off peak hours Dependent on fixed route, NeighborLink, ACCESS LYNX availability and schedules Yes Inconsistencies of trip times MV Transportation currently manages this with LYNX oversight Yes- LYNX can be more actively involved in oversight to ensure quality performance of contractor Varying work locations and schedule Dependent on fixed route, NeighborLink, ACCESS LYNX availability and schedules Yes Driver training All newly-hired LYNX operators undergo a New Operators Training to make sure they are Yes- for retaining and refreshers familiar with the company work rules.
 Paratransit employees, receive initial training and (currently have a grant for CUTR Special subsequent retraining periods, as well as by contract reference of Federal ADA requirements.
 Mobility Needs Sensitivity and Periodic remote observations and on the spot inspections are made to ensure compliance.
-Communication Program Phase 1 Train ADA requirements are communicated through training, the operator's guide and work rules, the Trainer) and through operational bulletins.
-Improved dispatch and driver coordination MV Transportation currently manages this with LYNX oversight Yes- LYNX can be more actively involved in oversight to ensure quality performance of contractor CATEGORY 4 - REGIONAL COORDINATION OF TRIPS reThink Coordination Commuter assistance program which coordinates throughout the FDOT District 5 area for Yes - Regional coordination of trips alternate methods of transportation including ride sharing, van pools, and other strategies.
-Improved coordination between transportation agencies and Florida Safe Mobility for Life Coalition's Find a Ride Guide, Taxicab, Limousine & Paratransit Yes- Coordination can always be improved human service agencies Association website (national), LYNX 5310 sub-recipient program to increase quality of services ,
+Communication Program Phase 1 Train · · · the Trainer) and through operational bulletins. , and through operational suitemble Improved dispatch and driver coordination MV Transportation currently manages this with LYNX oversight Yes- LYNX can be more actively involved in oversight to ensure quality performance of contractor CATEGORY 4 - REGIONAL COORDINATION OF TRIPS reThink Coordination Commuter assistance program which coordinates throughout the FDOT District 5 area for Yes - Regional coordination of trips alternate methods of transportation including ride sharing, van pools, and other strategies. · · Improved coordination between transportation agencies and Florida Safe Mobility for Life Coalition's Find a Ride Guide, Taxicab, Limousine & Paratransit Yes- Coordination can always be improved human service agencies · to increase quality of services -0- , ,